Tre Madden

-Curtis "Tre" Madden III (born August 16, 1993) is an American former professional football fullback.
-He played college football at USC.
+Curtis "Tre" Madden III (born August 16, 1993) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the USC Trojans.

 Early life

 Madden, born Curtis Ray Madden III, was born in Texas before moving to Mission Viejo, California later in his life.
 He attended Mission Viejo High School where he played football as an inside linebacker and was used as a wildcat quarterback.
 Madden graduated from Mission Viejo in 2011.

 College career

 Madden verbally committed to USC on September 23, 2010.
 In 2011, Madden's freshman year, he played in 12 games while being used as a backup strongside linebacker.
 Madden was switched to running back during the spring of the 2012 season but suffered a torn left knee ligament which forced him to redshirted for the season.
 In 2013 Madden started the season strong with three consecutive 100-yard rushing performances but was troubled with hamstring injuries later in the season.
 Again Madden sat out a season in 2014 due to a turf toe injury which he suffered in fall camp.
 In 2015 Madden appeared in nine games but again struggled with knee trouble and underwent arthroscopic knee surgery after the end of the regular season forcing him to miss the team's bowl game.

 Madden finished his collegiate career appearing in 32 games with 15 tackles, 1,489 yards from scrimmage, and 13 total touchdowns.